Research Honors Program

 Students who may be interested in exploring research should participate in the STAR Program (or STAR-equivalent program) offered after the first year of school.
 Information on the STAR Program is available at STAR Program.

 Enrollment in the Research Honors Program occurs at the beginning of the second year of medical school when the student requests admission and is accepted to the program.
 The Request for Admission/Acknowledgement of Requirements form should be sent to Maria Pelc at email@example.com.
 An appropriate research project and Loyola faculty mentor must be identified.

 Required Activities and Criteria for the Research Honors Program

 In order to receive the distinction of Honors in Research, the student must fulfill the requirements of the Research Honors Program, the student must:

-- Successfully complete the STAR Program (or equivalent) following the first year of medical school;
+- Successfully complete the STAR Program (or equivalent) during the summer following the first year of medical school;

-- Present this initial work at the St. Albert’s Research Day Forum the following fall (M2);
+- Present this initial work at the St. Albert’s Research Day Forum in the fall of M2;

-- Attend all 8 of the monthly Research Honors Seminars, which provide important information regarding research and careers in research;
+- Attend all 8 of the monthly Research Honors Seminars during M2 which provide important information regarding research and careers in research;

-- Document regular participation in 12 relevant seminars and journal clubs (outside of the required 8 monthly Research Honors seminars);
+- During your 3rd or 4th year of medical school, document your attendance at 12 research-related seminars and/or journal clubs (outside of the required 8 monthly Research Honors seminars);

 - Pursue a continuing or new research project throughout the last three years of medical school under the guidance of a selected research mentor (the project and mentor proposed by the student must be approved by the Medical Student Research Committee);

 - Satisfactorily complete a research elective during the third or fourth year of medical school; application can be done through myLumen and select RES-401 elective.

 If you are completing your research elective outside of Loyola, please contact Maria Pelc at x68434 for details.

 - Present and participate a second time in the St. Albert’s Day Research Forum during the third OR fourth year of medical school;